What we do...

 Fundamental to the safe and professional operation of any emotional wellbeing or mental health support service is the implementation of a solid framework of ethics.
 At Cheviot Youth we strive to offer the highest levels of service and professionalism at all times and all practitioners are required to abide by a strict code of ethics.

-At Cheviot Youth we have chosen to align our ethics with those of the British Association for Counselling and Psychotherapy (BACP).
-All Practitioners, regardless of individual level of qualification, other professional associations or registration are required to practice within this code of ethics.
+Cheviot Youth is an organisational member of the British Association of Counselling and Psychotherapy (BACP), one of the most renowned and highly regarded professional associations for members of the counselling and psychotherapeutic professions in the UK.
+All our Practitioners, regardless of individual level of qualification, other professional associations, or registration, are required to practice within its code of ethics.

 Download a copy of the BACP code of ethics here